12feihu/BodyHarvest-PC-Port/README.md

 ## What this is

 In Short: A very messy and cluttered project.
 It's not meant to be "THE" PC port, It's meant to give others a starting point.
 "My port walked so yours can run"
-It is accidentally the most accurate documentation due to trial and error.
+It is accidentally the most accurate documentation due to trial and error. also yes it's 99% AI written.
+It started as a benchmark and only took 14 hours to make it fully playable. as of right now, has used a context of over 4 million tokens. the model I use has a 1 million maximum, so when I reach the limit, I have it put all important data into a file, then I flush its contexts and make it read the file/start again.

 Full:
 A research + tooling project built on top of